 2 tsp harrissa paste

 1. Preheat your oven to 220°C/200°C fan/440F/gas mark 7.
 Measure out your couscous and pour into a large bowl.
-Pour over the 350ml of vegetable stock making sure all the couscous is moist.
+Pour over the 350ml of vegetable stock, making sure all the couscous is covered.
 Cover the bowl with cling film and put to one side.

-3. Whilst your veg is roasting, make your dressing by combining the juice of a lemon, 2 tsp of harrissa paste, 2 tsp honey, 1 tbs of extra virgin olive oil and season with salt and pepper.
+3. Meanwhile, make your dressing by combining the juice of a lemon, 2 tsp of harrissa paste, 2 tsp honey, 1 Tbs of extra virgin olive oil and season with salt and pepper.
 Put to one side.

 4. By now your couscous should be nice and soft.
 Uncover the bowl and using a fork, scrape across the top to start loosening it.
 Keep the pressure light and keep scraping until you get to the bottom of the bowl and your couscous looks light and fluffy.
 Put to one side.

 5. After half an hour, carefully remove your veg from the oven, give it a bit of a shake and pop back in for another 10 minutes.
 Meanwhile, roughly chop a handful of basil leaves and cut your goats cheese into chunks and put to one side.

 6. Once your veg is roasted, remove from the oven but leave the oven on.
 Carefully scoop out the veg and pop it onto a plate.
 Then in the same baking tray, spread out the couscous and top evenly with the roasted vegetables.
 Scatter with goats cheese and put back in the oven for a further 10 minutes.
 Serve topped with fresh basil and good drizzle of Harissa dressing.

 If you’ve had a go at making my couscous or any of my recipes, I’d love to hear about it @corrieheale email@example.com